 Students who join the DigiPen Robotics and Future Technologies (DRAFT) program learn how new technologies like robots, touch tablets, and GPS navigation can be designed, integrated, and crafted into real products for today’s savvy consumers.

-WaNIC Skill Center also offers three-week DigiPen programs during the summer from June 29 - July 17.
+WaNIC Skill Center also offers three-week DigiPen programs during the summer, please refer to WaNIC for dates.
 Students can earn .5 Occupational Education high school credits by attending one of these summer programs.
 See the WaNIC Summer Skills Academy page for more information.

 There are no registration or tuition fees to participate in WaNIC Academies.